Filing a Complaint

 The EEOC and appropriate state organizations will investigate if a claimant’s case is actionable or if there might be a solution at the employer level.
 Sometimes the EEOC will file a civil lawsuit on behalf of the claimant; other times, it will issue a right-to-sue letter, permitting them to pursue a lawsuit on their own.

 Settlement for Permanente advice nurses over unpaid “off-the-clock” work

-We Represent Both Employees and Employments, A Testament to Our Skills
+We Represent Both Employees and Employers, a Testament to Our Skills

-Sommers Schwartz’s employment lawyers routinely represent employees in connection with claims of unlawful discrimination and retaliation, and we routinely counsel employers on employment discipline and termination decisions, and represent those employers in courtroom litigation as well as administrative proceedings before the Equal Employment Opportunity Commission and other state and federal agencies.
+Sommers Schwartz’s employment lawyers routinely represent employees in claims of unlawful discrimination and retaliation.
+We also routinely counsel employers on discipline and termination decisions and represent them in court and administrative proceedings (before the Equal Employment Opportunity Commission and other state and federal agencies).

 We understand the intricacies of employment law and discrimination cases from both sides of the aisle.
 We regularly represent both employees and employers, a testament to our broad base of knowledge and ability.